VladislavO0/3DCurves/README.md

 6.The "main.cpp" the file contains function callers, classes instantiation, and class methods invocation according to the task

-7 Geometric3D.exe " obtained by compilation "main.cpp " and "curves.cpp " with subsequent linking by using makefile.
+7.Geometric3D.exe " obtained by compilation "main.cpp " and "curves.cpp " with subsequent linking by using makefile.

 Additional part of the program "additionalDllOpenMP" contains 2 catalogs: "dllCompiling" and "execCompiling".
 Additional part of the program is implemented using the "Code::blocks" IDE.

-8. "dllCompiling" directory contains the project to create "dllCompiling.dll" library from the "curves.h" and "main" file. "main.cpp " this is an analogue "curves.cpp " file with "__declspec(dllimport)" and "__declspec(dllimport) " wrappers.
+8."dllCompiling" directory contains the project to create "dllCompiling.dll" library from the "curves.h" and "main" file. "main.cpp " this is an analogue "curves.cpp " file with "__declspec(dllimport)" and "__declspec(dllimport) " wrappers.
         "__declspec(dllimport/dllimport)" wrappers implement Application Programming Interface for communication between library and executable files.
-9. In "execCompiling" directory contains the project to create "execCompiling.exe" file.
+9.In "execCompiling" directory contains the project to create "execCompiling.exe" file.
 Executable file connect with "dllCompiling.dll" and doesn't work without it.
-10. Other .dll files in the "additionalDllOpenMP" directory are used to connect the OpenMP library.
+10.Other .dll files in the "additionalDllOpenMP" directory are used to connect the OpenMP library.